Super-Ingenuity (SPI)

 How we do it

-• Unified glass-bead #180–220 surface prep.
+• Unified glass-bead #180–220 surface preparation.

 What you receive

-• Spectrophotometer report (5 zones).
+• Spectrophotometer report (5-zone verification).

 Acceptance

-White anodized circular CNC part testing
+White anodized CNC part with XRF thickness and adhesion control

 We solve